dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Writing New Actions {#QuickNewActions}

-If the built-in actions don't work for you, you can easily define your own one.
+If the built-in actions don'type work for you, you can easily define your own one.
 All you need is a call operator with a signature compatible with the mocked function.
 So you can use a lambda: